- The BrainTool Overview page discusses philosophy and direction.

 Related to the above, some security and privacy related extensions stop web pages from sending messages to third party sites, in some cases I cannot catch this as an error.
 Privacy Badger is an example of such a site.
 You will need to disable such extensions for the braintool.org url.

 I use two computers and don’t see my changes on the second one

-As noted above your braintool file is stored on Google Drive in a file associated with your Google account (the file is called BrainTool.org, you can see it by visiting drive.google.com).
+As noted above your braintool data is stored in the browser and optionally on Google Drive in a file associated with your Google account (the file is called BrainTool.org, you can see it by visiting drive.google.com).
 Thus you will have a single such file across any set of computers you use.
-If you have BrainTool running simultaneously on multiple computers you need to use the Refresh button at the bottom of the BrainTool side panel to reload the latest version of the file when you swap between computers.
+If you have BrainTool running simultaneously on multiple computers you need to use the Refresh button (under Options) to reload the latest version of the file when you swap between computers.

 Some other problem